PATRIC3/p3_docs/docroot/tutorial/genome_quality_report/genome_quality_report.rst

 ++++++++++++++

 If the comment includes **Universal Role**, then the role is considered a universal role for the genome's taxonomic grouping by EvalG: that is, it is expected to occur exactly once.
 Universal roles are used to compute the completeness and contamination scores.
-Note that if a role is predicted by EvalCon, it will not have this marking, as the EvalCon prediction overrides the EvalG predictions.

 Basic Present-Feature Comments
 ++++++++++++++++++++++++++++++